SMFSW/Python/README.md

 # Python
 All python projects

-prog12z:
+## prog12z:
-script for PEMicro launch (prog / dump)
+script to automate calls to PEMicro prog12z (for prog / dump)